Jun 10, 2022

 Going through probate and settling an estate can prove to be a lengthy and costly process, especially if it is your first time.
 While there are a number of tactics you can employ to reduce the probate timeline, probate fees, also known as an estate administration tax, in most instances are unavoidable.
 These fees are imposed and collected by the provincial or territorial government in which the estate is being probated.

-Here is a closer look at probate fees, what they’re all about, and how they are calculated in Ontario.
+Here is a closer look at the details of probate in Ontario.

 Simply put, probate is the legal process in which the will is proved in court as the deceased’s “true last living testament” and could take more time than you think.
 This process can lead to unforeseen costs and legal delays, especially if no estate planning has taken place prior to death, or if the estate is a complicated one.
 Your best bet at avoiding probate in Ontario is to get your affairs in order as much as possible before death and simplify the estate.